ladybug-tools/lbt-honeybee/README.md

 # lbt-honeybee

-Collection of all Honeybee core Python libraries.
+A collection of Honeybee core Python libraries and extensions.

 Note that this repository and corresponding Python package does not contain any code and it simply exists to provide a shortcut for installing all of the honeybee